nmnag16/ITM-352/README.md

-# repo for ITM 352 Fall 2019 Labs and Assignment
+# REPO for ITM 352 Fall 2019 Labs and Assignment